Video Game / Alpha Bounce

 - Point-and-Click Map

-- Point of No Return: Decide to break away from ESCorp?
+- Point of No Return: Decide to break away from ESCorp by crossing the Karbonis' Belt early?
 You're forced to join and permanently side with FURI for the rest of the game.
 If you remain with ESCorp, you won't be able to join FURI.

 - This becomes important as both corporations give out exclusive upgrades that are only available to one side.
-Staying with ESCorp gives you a longer paddle and the final missile upgrade, while disbanding to FURI instead gives you two balls to start each level and also upgrades said balls to their strongest levels.
+Staying with ESCorp gives you a longer paddle and the final missile upgrade, while disbanding to FURI instead gives you two drilling balls to start each level and also allows said balls to be upgraded one level of strength further.

-- Poison Mushroom: In true Breakout fashion, there are numerous bad power-ups that do an assortment of vile things, such as adding more blocks, making the blocks harder to destroy, and making your balls drunk.
+- Poison Mushroom: In true Breakout fashion, there are numerous bad power-ups that do an assortment of vile things, such as spawning additional blocks off of others (Ingestion), making the blocks harder to destroy by increasing their hit points by 1 (Boost), and making your balls drunk (Whisky).

-- Respawn on the Spot: When one of your envelopes gets destroyed in a stage, and you have spare ones.
+- Respawn on the Spot: When one of your envelope gets destroyed in a stage after losing every ball on-screen or after being taken out by a lethal projectile, and you have spare ones.

 - Single-Use Shield: The Barrier powerup in the DSi version.